Lexington Women's Liberty Monument: Description

 The Lexington Women's Liberty Monument (subtitled: Something Is Being Done!) is in the form of a bronze gateway with depictions on each side of women who have made a historical or cultural mark.
 The work was designed and created by sculptor Meredith Bergmann in collaboration with members of LexSeeHer and other town participants.
-It is located on the grounds of the Lexington Visitor's Center, directly across from the Lexington Battle Green.
+It is located on the grounds of the Lexington Visitor Center, directly across from the Lexington Battle Green.
 The subtitle "Something Is Being Done!" mirrors the call made by Abigail Harrington on April 19, 1775 before the first battle of the Revolutionary War.
 She was warning her son and other members of the local militia of the impending arrival of British troops.
 Awakening her son she is said to have cried "The reg'lars are out, and something must be done!"

 The women represented in the monument include: